Post

 There are good reasons to have a second embedding implementation that doesn’t go through Ollama.
 Maybe Ollama isn’t running.
 Maybe you’re in CI without a GPU.
 Maybe you want a pure-Python path with no HTTP server in the loop, for benchmarking or debugging.
 Maybe you just want to know that the abstraction is real and not “Ollama by another name.”

 sentence-transformers is the Hugging Face-backed Python library that loads embedding models directly into your process.
-Slower to start (a one-time ~2GB model download from the Hugging Face Hub on first use), faster per call after warmup on CPU, and zero network at runtime.
+It’s slower to start (a one-time ~2GB model download from the Hugging Face Hub on first use), faster per call after warmup on CPU, and zero network at runtime.

 1